trychlos/pwix-tabbed/README.md

 - `name`

-    An optional name which may address , or just name this `Tabbed` component
+    An optional name

-    If the name actually addresses an instanciated `Tabbed.Instance`, then all parameters are taken from the named instance, and other parameters passed in the component data context are just ignored.
+    If the name actually addresses an already instanciated `Tabbed.Instance`, then all parameters are taken from the named instance, and other parameters passed in the component data context are just ignored.

 If the name doesn't address any `Tabbed.Instance`, or the component is not named, then all parameters accepted at `Tabbed.Instance` class instanciation can be provided as the component data context.